ktoso/scala-types-of-types/_includes/all.md

 ### updateDynamic ###
 What's left you ask?
 Ask yourself the following question then: "Since I can act like a `Dynamic` object has some value in some field...
 What else should I be able to do with it?"
 My answer to that would be: "set it"!
 That's what `updateDynamic` is used for.
 There is one special rule about `updateDynamic` though - it's only valid if you also took care about selectDynamic - that's why in the first example the code generated errors about both - select and update.
 For example if we'd implement only updateDynamic, we would get an error that selectDynamic was not implemented and it wouldn't compile anyway.
 It makes sense in terms of plain semantics if you think about it.

 When we're done with this example, we can actually make the (wrong) code from the first code snippet work.
-The bellow snippet will be an implementation of what was shown on the first snippet on that other website, and this time it'll actually work ;-)
+The below snippet will be an implementation of what was shown on the first snippet on that other website, and this time it'll actually work ;-)

 ```
 object MagicBox extends Dynamic {